 Once on the island, you can also stop into Raasay House for information, leaflets, and maps.
 You can also usually find some brochures and maps on the ferry.

-Most guidebooks to Scotland give little or no mention of the Isle of Raasay, but you can find some specialist guides to the Inner Hebrides and Scottish Highlands that includes sections on Raasay.
+Most guidebooks to Scotland give little or no mention of the Isle of Raasay, but you can find some specialist guides to the Inner Hebrides and Scottish Highlands that include sections on Raasay.
 You can see some options here.

 There is also this good guide to the walks and hikes on the island: Exploring Raasay by Nick Fairweather.
 If planning to do some of the longer hikes on the island, we also recommend getting the local OS map, which comes in both paper and digital format.